 Sportsbooks set a line for how many total games might be played during the entire match, and you decide if the actual number of games will go over or under that number.

-With men’s tennis matches lasting anything between three and five sets and women’s either two or three sets, there is a vast scope for value.
+With men’s tennis matches lasting anything between 3 and 5 sets and women’s either 2 or 3 sets, there is a vast scope for value.

 Tennis matches often have a clear favourite.
 And odds as short as 1.10 – sometimes even lower – are commonplace when it comes to top players facing low-ranked opponents in the early rounds of a tournament.